Get ready for your first major peak in Ladakh!

 Markha to Thachungtse

 The trek from Markha to Thachungtse is on the longer end.
-Today will also be the day we have our first site of Kang Yatse.
-The trek crosses a rough terrain with plenty of small shrubs and some smaller animals.
-The trail also crisscrosses through the Markha River, a good source of fresh mountain water.
-The trail will lead you to the village of Umlung.
-The trek distance is around 13 km and should take 4-5 hours to complete.
-We’ll have some tea at the quaint village of Umlung.
-From here you will be able to see our destination, the beautiful summit of Kang Yatse.
+Today will also be the day where we have our first sighting of the Kang Yatse massif.
+The trek crosses rough terrain with plenty of small shrubs and some smaller animals like marmots.
+The trail also criss-crosses through the Markha River, a good source of fresh mountain water.
+Walking through the quaint villages of Umlung and Hankar, we’ll stop for lunch and tea before continuing our journey towards Thachungste!

 Day 5